 When the crayon bits are fully melted, carefully remove the baking tray from the oven and let cool completely.
 Once the crayons are cooled and set, pop them out of the mold.

 What are you planning on including in your children's Easter baskets this year?
-Who would you make these bunny crayons for?

 Add New Comment